-These cells are, of course, perfectly uniform truncated octahedra; they appear a bit squished because they are being viewed from an angle.
+These cells are, of course, perfectly uniform truncated octahedra; they appear a bit squished because they are seen at an angle.

 These are all the cells in the “Northern Hemisphere” of the cantitruncated 16-cell.
 Next, we have the equatorial cells, which consist of 6 more truncated octahedra: